Rating based on our 23 and Me review

 You can upload your DNA data from 23 and Me to discover more about your genome with the Nebula Genomics expanded report.
 We create an expanded report by filling in the blanks of typical microarray-based DNA genotyping tests using statistical models, otherwise known as imputation.
 This expanded report gives you access to hundreds of traits and curated research studies through the Nebula Research Library, allowing you to stay up-to-date with the most cutting-edge research and what it means to you and your DNA.

 Nebula Genomics 30x Whole-Genome Sequencing (NEW!)

 Our goal is to empower our customers to have the option to go beyond genetics tests that are offered by companies like 23 and Me and to unlock more information about themselves.
 With our new 30x Whole-Genome Sequencing service, we determine 100% of your DNA.
 In other words, you will get 10,000 times more data than with 23 and Me, which only reads out 0.1% of your genome!
-Here is how it compares with the 23 and Me genetic test.
+Here is how it compares with the 23 and Me or Ancestry genetic test.

 |23 and Me||AncestryDNA||Nebula Genomics|